 As outlined in the ICANN Bylaws, the GNSO is responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
 As such, gTLD policy development should not take place outside of the GNSO.

-GNSO policy recommendations should be clear and unambiguous and should include performance targets and standards.
+GNSO policy recommendations should be clear and unambiguous and should include performance timelines as well as other targets and standards as appropriate.

 Policy processes must be designed to be as time-sensitive as possible without compromising the multistakeholder process.